tochman/tochman/README.md

 ### Thomas Ochman
 ![](https://img.shields.io/badge/Craft%20Academy-Coach-orange)

 **Thomas Ochman's worktitle is "Developer Of Software And People".
-He's the founder of Craft Academy, a Web developer Bootcamp based in Sweden and he spends most of his days talking about Software Craftsmanship and coaching students how to build applications. **
+He's the founder of Craft Academy, a Web developer Bootcamp based in Sweden and he spends most of his days talking about Software Craftsmanship and coaching students how to build applications aand contribute to the digitalization of our civilization.**

 He is devoted to agile methods and the process of working and communicating with customers, developers and other stakeholders in order to ensure that communication flows effectively and that the job gets done.